massoncheg/forgejo-docs/docs/admin/command-line.md

-   --config string, -c string       Set custom config file (defaults to '{WorkPath}/custom/conf/app.ini') --work-path string, -w string    Set Forgejo's working path (defaults to the directory of the Forgejo binary) --timeout duration               Timeout for the flushing process (default: 1m0s) --non-blocking                   Set to true to not wait for flush to complete before returning (default: false) --debug                          (default: false)
+   --config string, -c string       Set custom config file (defaults to '{WorkPath}/custom/conf/app.ini') --work-path string, -w string    Set Forgejo's working path (defaults to the directory of the Forgejo binary) --timeout duration               Timeout for the flushing process (default: 1m0s) --non-blocking                   Set to true to not wait for flush to complete before returning --debug
 ```

 ### manager logging